pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

-# Extending a Pipeline to Install a Product
+# Extending a pipeline to install a product

 This how-to-guide will teach you how to add a product to an existing pipeline.
 This includes downloading the product from Pivnet,